 Elihu uses this question to emphasize that Job should not struggle against God.
-This question can be written as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "You should not struggle against God." or "You should not try to argue with God."
 (See: Rhetorical Question)